Characters appearing in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?

 - Bare Your Midriff: Her outfit has an opening that shows her navel.

 - Captain Obvious: Porta has a habit of saying whatever is happening to the party out loud.
 Masato repeatedly tells her to quit describing everything.

 - The Cutie: She rivals Mamako in terms of cuteness.

 - Happily Adopted: As soon as they meet, Mamako accepts her as her new daughter.
 Porta addresses her as "Mama-san".

-- Meaningful Name: She is a portable inventory bag, and her name is one kanji short of the Japanese spelling for "porter", which is a person whose job is to carry things, for example people's luggage at a railway station or in a hotel.
+- Meaningful Name: She is a portable inventory bag, and her name is one kanji short of the Japanese spelling for "porter", which is a person whose job is to carry things.

 - Non-Action Guy: She chose a non-combat class, and is explicitly unable to fight.
 She's determined to help the party out in other ways.

 - Parental Abandonment: All players arrived in the game with their mothers, but she is introduced all alone and her mother is never mentioned.
 Given the circumstances of Wise, however, Porta could simply have decided to stay after completing her bonding objective with her mother, or that her mom is simply elsewhere minding her own business.
 Furthermore, in the dungeon, when she's asked how she dealt with the trap that had clones of their mothers, she gives a very vague answer.

 - Rose-Haired Sweetie: Has pink hair and she's helpful and adorable.

 - Spell My Name with an "S": Crunchyroll's subtitles spell her name as "Porter", but the opening has her name as "Porta".